-The untaxed component increases at the long-term Treasury bond rate.
-It will become payable as an indexed pension, without a residual benefit for beneficiaries, when associate deferred benefits become payable to the associate member.
+Any untaxed component accrues interest at the long-term Treasury bond rate.
+It will become payable as an indexed pension, without a residual benefit for beneficiaries, or lump sum when associate preserved benefits become payable to the associate in the circumstances outlined later in this document.